Ayiwoma/SQL-Project/README.md

 ## Challenges
 (discuss challenges you faced in the project)

-Figuring the required information that is needed to get the specific results needed.
+1.Figuring the required information that is needed to get the specific results needed.
+E.g Some of the city cells were empty and thus getting a specific decision pending to each city was difficult.

-Some of the columns had empty cells which made filtering difficult
+2.Some of the columns had empty cells which made filtering difficult, generating revenue that was supplied but with more empty cells than filled cells.

 ## Future Goals